 “Art both influences culture and imitates it,” Gockel has said.
 “I am influenced by the colors, symbols, textures, fibers, and designs used by different cultures around the world.”
 His fluid strokes on large white canvas backgrounds, done in the manner of “action painting”, have a tremendous universal appeal.
 Since 1983, more than one hundred million open-editions of his work have been sold internationally, including serigraphs and other limited edition graphic works.
 In 2008, he founded the art group Quadriga, producing woodcut and linoleum etchings and lithographs.

 This incredible exposure has created a demand for the artist’s original works and has generated high profile collectors like Michael Jordan and Richard Barry.
 Gockel was also commissioned by the United States Olympic Committee to create an official piece of artwork for the 2006 Olympics in Turin, Italy.
 Recently, he was involved in the 2010 European Capital of Culture: “Essen for the Ruhr”, producing a sculpture honoring coal miners, 4.5m high.

 In 2011, Alfred produced a Cortensteel sculpture for the ADAC (German Car Assistance Company) of eight angels carrying a yellow helicopter.
 It was placed strategically at the intersection of highways A1 and A2, near Kamen, Ruhrgebiet, visible to millions of German travelers.
 He also designed the official logo and trophy for the German Art Trade award in 2011.
-Most recently, in 2012, Gockel has been working on a series titled, “News from Hell”, describing our dreams between hell and heaven, religion and vision.
+In 2012, Gockel started a series titled, “News from Hell”, describing our dreams between Hell and Heaven, religion and vision.